Belgrade Beer Fest

 I created a user persona based on my research.

 He is a millennial who likes to go to the beer fest and spend some time with friends.
-The main reason for coming are music, company, and good local beer.
-The user persona concept helped me focus on our user’s mental model.
+The main reasons for coming are music, company, and good local beer.
+The user persona concept helped me focus on our users’ mental model.

 User Persona